Working hours and holidays

-Salary is just one component of the overall job offer but, at least for Americans, it’s usually the most important one.
-The cost of living in the U.S. can be very high, particularly in the big cities.
+The salary is just one component of a job offer but, at least for Americans, it’s usually the most important one.
+The cost of living in the US can be pretty high, particularly in big cities.
 However, salaries also tend to be higher there.
 The federal minimum wage is $7.25 an hour, but many cities and states have higher minimum wages to match rising costs of living.